Creative Placemaking - Production Management

 Being also a sustainable project with a positive social impact, the winter station was constructed by apprentice cabinet makers from a social and professional integration course, allowing the highly motivated participants to contribute to the well-being of their community.
 The project also made use of local recycled wood, specifically ash trees, and environmentally responsible finishing products.

 MASSIVart’s Winter Station “Jardin des Espoirs” is an award-winning project that has earned two spots on the 2021 Grands Prix du Design podium in the Urban Design, Landscape Architecture & Landscaping discipline: in both the Art Integration in Landscape and Urban Development, and the Civic Design Project categories.
-The project also won the 2021 Applied Arts Award in the Environmental-Experiential/Event Design category.
+The project also won the 2021 Applied Arts Award in the Environmental-Experiential/Event Design category and the 2021 International Design Award in the Architecture – Public Art & Public Art Installation category.

 Due to the installation’s success, its life has been extended throughout the summer season, in Zotique-St-Jean Park.
 It is wonderful to see the creative placemaking project hold a special place in the hearts of Montrealers.